Recently, while perusing the detecting forums I came across a permission thread that piqued my interest.

 DO compliment their house, car, yard or cat…anything to appear friendly and social will increase your chances of getting a yes.

 When asking for permission to detect someone’s property you are asking a lot of them.
-They don’t know you or what type of person you are, and most people don’t even know what metal detecting is.
+They don’t know you or what type of person you are, and many people don’t even know what metal detecting is.

 By using a few select words you can increase your chances of obtaining permission to detect that awesome property.